A speeding ambulance with its horns blaring on the expressway, and cars steering away to make space for it.

 2) Automatic Coverage for Singapore Citizens and Permanent Residents

-If you’re a Singapore Citizen or Permanent Resident, MediShield Life is automatically enrolled.
+If you’re a Singapore citizen or permanent Resident, MediShield Life will be automatically enrolled for you.

 This is to ensure that everyone has some form of protection, and not to be left out.